 (1) A similarly felicitous revelation brought into the public domain a Scottish Government grant in October 2010 of £200,000 to Israeli settler company Eden Springs, explicitly to deal with a growing boycott campaign organised by SPSC that was “threatening the future of Eden Springs UK”.
 The Jerusalem Post repeatedly accused Scottish Palestine Solidarity Campaign of fabricating reports that Eden Springs had been damaged by the boycott, but a letter disclosed through Freedom of Information showed that Eden Springs “being targeted by the SPSC” had caused a “wave of protests and cancellations of contracts” that threatened its future across the UK.

 (2) Conclusive proof that US Zionists mobilise their industrial and financial muscle to intimidate theatre managers and artists in this country.
-When the play Perdition by Jim Allen was withdrawn by the Royal Court Theatre immediately before its first night in January 1987, the widespread allegation that this was done under pressure from the USA were rejected.
+When the play Perdition by Jim Allen was withdrawn by the Royal Court Theatre immediately before its first night in January 1987, the widespread allegations that this was done under pressure from the USA were firmly rejected as groundless and 'anti-semitic'.

 (3) Sir Jeremy Isaacs, ex Chief Executive of Channel Four smeared the campaign to return Israeli Embassy money as “censorship”, a constant of all attacks on cultural boycott campaigns.
 Isaacs said he was “disgusted “ at this “denial of a film-maker's right to show her work”.
 This despite Ken Loach expressing views shared with SPSC: